zotonic/zotonic/doc/manuals/deployment/env.rst

 .. note:: When the variables do not seem to have effect, check
-          Zotonic’s ``priv/config`` file.
-The above variables are overridden by the ones in that file, at the moment.
+          ``~/.zotonic/zotonic.config``.
+The above variables are
+          overridden by the ones in that file.